All of our content is written by humans, not robots. Learn More

 With the stay-at-home orders, many people had to start working remotely during the COVID-19 pandemic, sparking an increase in VPN usage.
 In fact, Atlas VPN found that between March 8 and March 22, 2020, VPN usage in the U.S. increased by 124 percent.
 That’s a lot for a two-week period!

 In the same vein, data from NordVPN found that VPN usage increased during specific time periods in 2020.
-For example, when former President Donald Trump announced a TikTok ban, the average consumer interest in VPNs increased by 74 percent.
+For example, when former President Donald Trump called for a TikTok ban, the average consumer interest in VPNs increased by 74 percent.
 Interest also increased when the Olympics were postponed by 78 percent and during the withdrawal of Trump’s travel plan by 55 percent.
 As the threat of internet censorship and stay-at-home orders increased, people found themselves spending more time online, using VPNs more than ever.

 Did You Know: Do you need to access a private office network while on public Wi-Fi?
 Look for a VPN with split tunneling so you can access these networks simultaneously with fast speeds.